 The propagation of radio signals is affected by scattering, reflection, and attenuation caused by obstacles in the propagation path and the properties of propagation media.
 Observed effects vary depending on the signal frequency.
 International Telecommunication Union (ITU) publishes comprehensive guidance related to propagation effects [6], [7], [8].

 GNSS signals travel from satellites to the receiver through the Earth's atmosphere, which comprehends four different layers or regions, being from the lower to the upper regions from Earth’s surface: troposphere, stratosphere, mesosphere, and thermosphere [9].
 The two upper layers, mesosphere and thermosphere (together also referred as the ionosphere), contain electrically charged particles (i.e. ions) as well as free electrons.
 The presence of these particles impacts the propagation speed of GNSS signals, resulting in a delay.
 The delay is not constant and depends on both the frequency of the signal and the existing electron density.
 The value of the electron density is fluctuating and depends on the time of day (i.e. day vs. night), time of the year, season and solar activity.
-The variability of the solar activity entails space weather events (e.g. solar flares, geomagnetic storms) that cause irregular spatial and temporal disturbances to GNSS signals in the ionosphere, which may cause delays, interference, and noise, leading to errors in PNT estimations or totally preventing the tracking of GNSS signals.The type and expected frequency of these ionospheric disturbances varies, for example, depending on the latitudes being also worsen in solar cycle maxima.
+The variability of the solar activity entails space weather events (e.g. solar flares, geomagnetic storms) that cause irregular spatial and temporal disturbances to GNSS signals in the ionosphere, which may cause delays, interference, and noise, leading to errors in PNT estimations or totally preventing the tracking of GNSS signals.

+The duration of the solar activity effects may vary from minutes to days and the type and expected frequency of these ionospheric disturbances also varies, for example, depending on the latitudes being also worsen in solar cycle maxima.
 Further information on the effects of space weather to GNSS is provided in ANNEX A.

 The lowest atmospheric layer, troposphere, may also cause disturbances to the GNSS signals.
 The delays caused in this layer depend on the changing humidity, temperature and atmospheric pressure (as well as on the transmitter and receiver antenna locations).
 Unlike the ionospheric disturbances, the effect of this layer into the GNSS signals is not frequency dependent.
 The tropospheric delay has two main components [10]: